suryanshgupta9933/Dense-Object-Detection/README.md

 # Yolov5-SKU110K
-Object Detection Model using Yolov5 by Ultralytics on SKU110K dataset and Post Quantization.
+Object Detection in Dense Environments using Yolov5 by Ultralytics on SKU110K dataset and Post Quantization.

 ### The Yolov5 model by Ultralytics is an efficient object detection model that can be quantized and deployed on edge devices for real-time detection in dense environments.
 Some of the key features of Yolov5 are: